 It is usually recommended to carry more than the minimum state required coverage amounts to be sure you have sufficient coverage to cover the costs of an accident.
 Experts recommend liability coverage of 100/300/100.

 Collision Insurance for Property Damage

 If you are at fault for an accident and you have liability coverage, then your car insurance policy will cover the other person’s property damages.

 However, if the accident is your fault and you have liability insurance, your car insurance company will not reimburse you for any damages to your own property; you will have to pay for these damages out of your own pocket.

 To have your own car covered by insurance for an accident, you need to buy collision insurance.

 Collision insurance will pay you for damages to your property in an accident regardless of who is at fault.

-If you have both liability and collision insurance and you cause an accident, then your property and the other party’s property will be covered up to the limitations set forth in your policy.
+If you have both liability and collision insurance, and you cause an accident, then your property and the other party’s property will be covered up to the limitations outlined in your policy.